tomjoht/learnapidoc/_docs/rest_api_specifications/swagger_ui/pubapis_swaggerhub_smartbear.md

 <img src="images/swaggerhub_ui_toggle.png"/>

 Most importantly, as you're working in the Editor, SwaggerHub allows you to *save your work*.
-(With the free Swagger Editor, your content is just kept in the browser cache, with no ability to save it.
+With the free Swagger Editor, your content is just kept in the browser cache, with no ability to save it.
 When you clear your cache, your content is gone.
-As a result, if you use the standalone Swagger Editor, you have to regularly copy the content from the Swagger Editor into a file on your own computer each time you finish.)
+As a result, if you use the standalone Swagger Editor, you have to regularly copy the content from the Swagger Editor into a file on your own computer each time you finish.

-You can save your specification document directly in SwaggerHub, or you can reference it in an external source such as GitHub.
+You can save your specification document directly in SwaggerHub, or you can reference and store it in an external source such as GitHub.

 ## Versions

-Not only does SwaggerHub allow you to save your Swagger spec, you can save different versions of your spec.
+Not only does SwaggerHub allow you to save your OpenAPI spec, you can save different versions of your spec.
 This means you can experiment with new content by simply adding a new version.
 You can return to any version you want, and you can also publish or unpublish any version.

 <img src="images/swaggerhub_versioning.png" />